M-DEV-1/zk/README.md

 We addressed the challenge: *India’s centralized identity systems like Digilocker lack user-controlled consent, privacy-preserving proofs, and are vulnerable to replay or location spoofing attacks.
 There’s no dynamic session validation or AI-driven data utilization of public records while keeping identity decentralized.*

-Brief description of the challenge and why it matters.
 India’s current public service infrastructure (e.g., Digilocker, job portals, e-health records) relies on centralized Web2 systems to manage user identity, age, location, and session data.
 These systems suffer from:

 1. Centralized Control: Users have little control over what data is shared or how it’s used.
 Consent is vague, non-session-specific, and often not cryptographically auditable.